SEXUAL MISCONDUCT POLICY

 - There is new evidence to warrant a new hearing; or

 - The student’s procedural rights have been violated; or

 - The severity of the sanction is inappropriate given the details of the case.

 The student(s) must submit the written petition for appeal to the Vice President for Student Affairs (“Vice President”) specifying one or more of the above grounds.
 A request on any of these grounds must clearly explain, in detail, the basis for the appeal, and should include any available documentation.
 The appeal is limited to an inquiry of the issue or issues raised in the Charge.

 The Office of Community Standards will notify the party who did not request the appeal in writing and that party will have five (5) calendar days from the date of notification to submit a response to the appeal.
 In addition to filing a written appeal or response, either party may request a hearing before the Vice President, which the Vice President may grant in his or her discretion.
 If such hearing is granted, each party will be permitted to present his or her position orally and may be questioned.

-The Vice President or designee will decide whether to modify or uphold the original sanction or decision.
-These decisions of the Vice President or designee are final.
+The Vice President or his/her designee will conduct the appeal in an impartial manner and will decide whether to modify or uphold the original sanction or decision.
+The decision(s) of the Vice President or his/her designee are final.

-In situations where new evidence is introduced, the Vice President or designee may decide, in his or her discretion, to re-open the case with the original hearing board.
+In situations where new evidence is introduced, the Vice President or his or her designee may decide, based on his or her discretion, to re-open the case with the original hearing board.
 Based on the new evidence heard, the original hearing board may uphold or modify its decision, and the Vice President may uphold or modify the sanction.

-The Office of Community Standards will communicate all Sexual Misconduct decisions and sanctions, including any appellate decisions, to the Compliance Officer for compliance and oversight purposes.
-The Office of Community Standards is responsible for maintaining the Hearing Record together with the tape recording of the hearing (as set forth in the Code of Community Standards, Documenting the Hearing Process), pursuant to the University’s Record Retention Policy.
+The Office of Community Standards is responsible for maintaining the Hearing Record together with the audio recording of the hearing (as set forth in the Code of Community Standards, Documenting the Hearing Process), pursuant to the University’s Record Retention Policy.